 Keep a pillow between your legs when lying on your back.
 Position your leg so that your toes are pointing to the ceiling - not inward or outward.
+Never place a pillow or object under your surgical knee.

 To roll from your back to your side, bend your knees slightly, and then place a pillow between your legs so that your surgical leg does not cross midline.
 Then simply roll onto your side.